-Prereq: Enrollment in the Graphic Design Graduate Program.
+Prereq: Enrollment in the Graphic Design Graduate Program or permission of instructor.

 Advanced theory and investigation of critical media and application of principles of visual organization for communication.
 Through hypothetical design work with critical media tools, studio problems will examine and be informed by social, cultural, environmental, or technological factors.